Skip to main content

 What is menopause?

-Menopause is not a disease or disorder.
-It’s a natural, normal aging milestone when a woman’s menstrual periods permanently stop and she can no longer become pregnant.
-Technically, you have reached menopause once you have not had any menstrual bleeding or spotting for 12 months in a row.
+Menopause is a natural, normal aging milestone: a time when your menstrual periods permanently stop and you can no longer become pregnant.
+How long does menopause last?
+As with most things in life, it depends.
+What signals the end of menopause, however, is when you haven’t had any menstrual bleeding or spotting for 12 months in a row.

-The years leading up to menopause are referred to as perimenopause or pre-menopause.
+The years leading up to menopause are called perimenopause or pre-menopause.
 During this time, the supply of mature eggs in your ovaries decreases.
-Ovulation becomes irregular, and your ovaries slow their production of the hormones estrogen and progesterone.
-This dramatic drop in estrogen levels is thought to be the cause of most physical symptoms of menopause.
+Your ovulation becomes irregular, and your ovaries slow production of the hormones estrogen and progesterone.
+Experts point to this dramatic drop in estrogen levels as the main reason behind most physical symptoms of menopause.

 What is the normal age for menopause?